 All Aboriginal and Torres Strait Islander people over the age of 50 should be offered pneumococcal vaccine.

-There are two different types of pneumococcal vaccines – pneumococcal conjugate vaccine (PCV) and pneumococcal polysaccharide vaccine (PPV).
+There are two different types of pneumococcal disease vaccines – pneumococcal conjugate vaccine (PCV) and pneumococcal polysaccharide vaccine (PPV).

 23-valent pneumococcal polysaccharide vaccine (23vPPV)